therebelrobot/PokeMMOclassic/README.md

 ## Goals

+- Local Resource Packs - Ability to add your own - IP laws, yo.
+I won't be containing any of the original pokemon artwork or music here, but you can for sure make your own!
 - Recreate the same gameplay experience as the original Pokemon Red/Blue, including:
   - [ ] Login / save
   - [ ] Movement / Collisions